dialogware-com/docs-wapka/README.md

 ### Co to jest?

-wapka is an OpenSource Deployment Ecosystem to meet both:
+The Wapka is an OpenSource Deployment Ecosystem to meet both:

-This is win-win ecosystem: Programmer and Non-technical people have an opportunity to make a working business With Softreck support on background
+This is win-win ecosystem: Programmer and Non-technical people have an opportunity to make a working business with our support on background

 ## Do czego służy?